Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

 Studies by the Harvard Business School and the Wharton School have found that being thanked makes us feel better about ourselves and triggers more helpful behaviors towards others.
 In fact, the study found that 66 percent of people will help if they are thanked in advance.
 So thank people.
 Not only will it encourage people to help you more often, but you’re spreading positive vibes at the same time.

-5. Saying No is Totally Okay
+5. Learn That Saying No Is Totally Okay

 Even superheroes fail sometimes.
 So don’t be too hard on yourself if you fail sometimes.
 But you can avoid all that stress, to begin with, you can learn how to say no. Be mindful of how much you can achieve so you don’t take on more tasks than you can handle.
 Of course, we want to be helpful and take on extra once in a while, but if you risk sacrificing your primary job, then it’s okay to refuse.